 - The Government has been urged to act immediately in response to the “alarming” number of children who are overweight or obese when leaving primary school in England.
-We covered the latest figures, as did the Guardian and BBC.
+Guardian and BBC covered the latest figures.

 - And we looked at the three leading scientific theories behind how obesity causes cancer.

 - This article in the Guardian looked at how charities can help support the NHS.

 - The Guardian also ran this touching tribute to Professor Jane Wardle, who died last month.